HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 \* Note: a new ESU package has been integrated into this update.
 For details please see this post: [Windows 7 ESU Analysis Updates](https://hackandpwn.com/windows-7-esu-analysis-updates/).

-\*\* Note: The .NET 4.8 Update will not install on Windows 7 without a proper ESU license.
+\*\* Note: The .NET Framework 4.8 Update will not install on Windows 7 without a proper ESU license.
 However, I am including it on this page so that it is known what is required to be fully updated.

 ### Root Certificate Updates